 But first, a warning.
 These are pre-release betas for testing.
 They have bugs.
-Apple’s public beta releases are typically a little more stable than developer versions, but they’re still not entirely free from bugs.
-With that being the case, these releases shouldn’t really be installed on your daily drivers.
+Apple’s public beta releases are typically a little more stable than developer versions, but they’re still not bug free.
+With that being the case, these really shouldn’t be installed on your daily drivers.
 The full release of both iOS 15 and iPadOS 15 are expected in September.
 If you just can’t wait, however, they are an option.

 How to sign up for the Apple Beta Software Program